 Commercial gazebos are traditionally round with a full roof overhead.
 They provide complete shade for families who need a respite from the heat.
 Pergolas are typically rectangular, and can have a full roof or one made out of slats that allow some sunlight to filter in.
 Both of these options are perfect places for a family to enjoy a picnic or to host a party.

 Placing these structures close to the playground are a great way for parents to escape the sun with younger children, while still being able to watch the older kids play.
 The American Academy of Pediatrics recommends keeping babies under the age of six months out of direct sunlight, making these shade structures essential for new parents.
 Adding a few benches or picnic tables in these areas make them the ideal place for families to dote on the little ones while the rest of the kids hit the play area.

 Cool Athletes Off With Shaded Baseball Dugouts

 Designing a sports complex requires you to pay careful attention to how the sun hits the field.
 While athletes plan to spend some time in the sun, they also need a place to cool off.
 You can use our shaded baseball dugouts to give players a place to rest and enjoy the shade before they head back out on the field.

 Set Up Space for Events With a Covered Amphitheater

 One of the most versatile shade structures that you can add to your playground design is a covered amphitheater.
-Here, your community can host educational events without worrying about making people sit in the heat of the sun.
-Concerts, lectures, and other public events are always more fun outdoors, and a roof overhead allows them to take place even in the sunniest weather.
+By adding an amphitheater, your community can host educational events, concerts and theater performances, even family events like weddings and anniversaries.
+These shaded structures allow locals to enjoy events without worrying about the heat of the sun or a passing shower.
+Public events are always more fun outdoors, and a roof overhead allows them to take place in any weather.